-Teaching College Literature (TCL) provides an online space for sharing innovative teaching practices grounded in pedagogical theory and welcomes submissions from college and university practitioners at all levels of the English studies classroom.
+Teaching College Literature: A Resource Guide (TCL) provides an online space for sharing innovative teaching practices grounded in pedagogical theory and welcomes submissions from college and university practitioners at all levels of the English studies classroom.
 While published teaching materials may span the gamut from teaching tips, daily lessons, required and recommended course reading lists to entire course designs, all materials for consideration must include a theoretical introduction and be fully referenced.
 Submissions which include open-access digital materials are encouraged.

-We do not publish college or university general syllabi which typically include attendance, FERPA, ADA policies, and campus/community services specific to an institution as these are driven by campus-specific considerations and include language which is the intellectual property of their originating institutions.
-Submissions must be free of internet links to copyrighted materials as well as permalinks to institutionally supported materials.
+We do not publish master or general syllabi which include attendance, FERPA, ADA policies, and campus/community services specific to an institution as these documents include language which is the intellectual property of their originating institutions.
+Submissions must be free of internet links to copyrighted materials.
 While we do encourage those who wish to publish here to review the materials already available, our goal is to expand on what is presently available.

-TCL follows blind peer review protocols.
+TCL follows double-blind peer review protocols.
 Please email inquiries to the lead editor, Dr. Kimberly Downing Robinson, at email@example.com.
-Please include the working title for submissions in the subject line of your email and attach any materials for consideration as Word documents (.doc, .docx, .rtf).
+Include the working title for submissions in the subject line of your email and attach any materials for consideration as Word documents (.doc, .docx, .rtf).